-1. The Initial Inspection will be conducted to:
+- 1. The Initial Inspection will be conducted to: - a.

-- a.
 Determine if the unit and property meet the HQS defined in this Plan. - b.
 Document the current condition of the unit to assist in future evaluations whether the condition of the unit exceeds normal wear and tear. - c.
 Document the information to be used for determination of rentreasonableness. - 2.
-If the unit fails the initial Housing Quality Standards inspection, the family and owner/landlord will be advised to notify the PHA once repairs are completed. - 3.
-The owner/landlord will be given up to fourteen (14) days to correct the items noted as Fail, at the Inspector's discretion, depending on the amount and complexity of work to be done. - 4.
+If the unit fails the initial Housing Quality Standards inspection, the family and owner/landlord will be advised to notify the PHA once repairs are completed.

+- 3. The owner/landlord will be given up to fourteen (14) days to correct the items noted as Fail, at the Inspector's discretion, depending on the amount and complexity of work to be done. - 4.
 The owner/landlord will be allowed up to two (2) re-inspections for repair work to be completed, within the allotted time frame. - 5.
 If the time period given by the Inspector to correct the repairs has elapsed, or the maximum number of failed re-inspections has occurred, the family may select another unit. - 6.
 For PHA's with more than 1250 budgeted units, and inspection must be conducted within a reasonable time after the family submits a request for lease approval.
 If possible, the inspection should be made within fifteen (15) days from the date the unit is available for inspection. - 7.
 The owner and/or landlord will be responsible for ensuring the utilities are on at the time of inspection.

-C. ANNUAL HQS INSPECTIONS
+C. ANNUAL/BIENNIAL HQS INSPECTIONS

-- 1. Annual inspections shall be conducted within ninety (90) days prior to the anniversary month of the contract. - 2.
+- 1. Annual inspections shall be conducted at least biennially.
+Biennial inspections may be applied to units that have consistently passed in years prior.
+Units eligible for biennial inspections are determined after the annual inspection is completed at the discretion of the inspector with approval from the Housing Administrator. - 2.
 HQS deficiencies which cause a unit to fail must be corrected by the owner/landlord unless it fails for which the resident is responsible. - 3.
 The landlord and/or family must allow the PHA to inspect the unit at reasonable times with reasonable notice. - 4.
 Reasonable hours to conduct an inspection are between 7:00 a.m. and 6:00 p.m. - 5.
 The landlord and/or family shall be notified in writing at least 10 calendar days prior to the inspection for annual inspections. - 6.
-If the landlord and/or family miss two (2) inspection appointments, the PHA will consider the family to have violated a Family Obligation and their assistance will be terminated in accordance with the termination procedures in this Plan.

-7. Time Standards for Repairs
+If the landlord and/or family miss two (2) inspection appointments, the PHA will consider the family to have violated a Family Obligation and their assistance will be terminated in accordance with the termination procedures in this Plan. - 7.
+Time Standards for Repairs